flyntwp/flynt-docs/tutorial/first-component/hello-world.md

 ## 1.3 Rendering Your Component

-First we will create a new area for our PostSlider component.
+First we will create a new area for our SliderPosts component.

 Open `config/templates/default.json` and add a new area with the key `pageComponents`: